February 2023 4-H Newsletter

 Where: Augusta, Maine State Legislature & First Amendment Museum

 Time: 8:30 am – 3:30 pm

 Deadline: First come, first serve, March 3, 2023

 UMaine Day at the Legislature, Thursday, March 23, is approaching.
-It’s a day where Cooperative Extension gets to highlight our awesome programs, and 4-H is one of the best!
-It’s also a time for youth to get actively involved in their democracy, to see how and who makes decisions that impact our state, and to be involved in that process themselves.
+It’s a day when Cooperative Extension gets to highlight our awesome programs, and 4-H is one of the best!
+It’s also a time for youth to get actively involved in their democracy, to see how and who makes decisions that impact our state and to be involved in that process themselves.
 4-Hers age 13 or older are encouraged to serve as Honorary Pages.
 The Maine 4-H program has up to 22 slots for Honorary Pages and registration is first come, first serve with a deadline of March 3.

 NEW: First Amendment Museum- Supreme Court in Action!
-The Museum will host our group from 1:30-3:30pm with a free interactive learning series that places each of us into different roles within the U.S. Supreme Court.
-You will get real life court cases to argue for or against, to make a ruling, and to report on, to get an in depth look at what happens when free speech, the courts, and citizens come together.
+The Museum will host our group from 1:30-3:30 pm with a free interactive learning series that places each of us into different roles within the U.S. Supreme Court.
+You will get real-life court cases to argue for or against, to make a ruling, and to report on, to get an in-depth look at what happens when free speech, the courts, and citizens come together.
 Democracy can be messy, so let’s dig in!

 If you are interested in serving as a page, please register via the online form.
 If you have questions or would like to request an accommodation please do so by March 3 to Alisha Targonski at email@example.com.
 Thank you!